Ailantha

 Picture

-...but I wondered how well we'd do with a blue-from-the-cold, frozen-in Christmas, especially with the children being stuck inside the house - and likely bored, I feared - for days.
+...but I wondered how well we'd do with a blue-from-the-cold, frozen-in Christmas, especially with everyone being stuck inside the house - and likely bored, I feared - for days.

 Picture